repeaterjs/repeater/docs/03_rationale.md

 async function* messages(url) {
   const socket = new WebSocket(url);
   socket.onmessage = (ev) => {
-     // can’t make the outer generator yield from here.
+    // can’t make the outer generator yield from here. yield ev.data // this line is a syntax error
   };
 }
 ```

 The solution using async generators exclusively is often some ad-hoc `while (true)` loop which constructs and awaits a promise which adds and removes event handlers each iteration.
 The resulting code is often prone to race-conditions, dropped messages and memory leaks unless done with an expert understanding of both promises and generators.
 Repeaters behave identically to async generators, except they provide the `yield`, `return` and `throw` operators as the functions `push` and `stop`.
-These functions allow you to control repeaters in child closures, making them ideal for use with callback-based APIs.
+These functions provide the same functionality as the `yield`, `return` and `throw` operators, but are also available in child closures, making them ideal for use with callback-based APIs.

 Once you have converted callback-based APIs to repeater-returning functions, repeaters can be used seamlessly with async generators to write elegant async code.